PauHPMCBR/LolDamageCalculator/README.md

 To get the program, go to the [latest release](https://github.com/PauHPMCBR/LolDamageCalculator/releases) and download the 1st zip.

 If you are using Windows, it may happen that when you try to execute the .exe, a message appears saying "Windows protected your PC".
-Just click on "More info" and then "Run anyway" (it's just a Java program and a JRE).
+Just click on "More info" and then "Run anyway" (it's just a Java program and a JRE, if you don't trust it you can scan it on virustotal.com).

 ## How to use the program
 The GUI has the following features: